 Keep in mind though that at dusk the top-side of the Dam begins to close and is not accessible to pedestrians after dark, so be sure to give yourself at least 3 hours before sunset if doing a tour.

 June through August is the peak season when parking can be a problem, and as with everywhere else, the weekends and holidays will be busier too.

-My last trip out was in December around 1pm and I parked in the parking structure situated right before you drive over the Dam (coming from Las Vegas) called the Denison Parking structure and I had no problems.
+My last trip out was on a December afternoon and I parked in the parking structure situated right before you drive over the Dam (coming from Las Vegas) called the Denison Parking structure.

-There are three tour options, The Hoover Dam tour, Powerplant tour and Visitors Center tour.
+There are three tour options - The Hoover Dam tour (a.k.a the Dam tour), the Powerplant tour and the Visitors Center tour.

 The Hoover Dam Tour - This is the most comprehensive one.
 It’s a 1 hour guided tour and has a few more features and stops than the Powerplant tour.

-It will go to a few more different parts deeper into the Dam with more features and information from your guide.
+It will go to a few different parts deeper into the Dam with extra features and information from your guide.
 This tour cannot be purchased online and is first come, first served.